phucnh22/edu-infra/ansible-basics/0_node.md

 - `blockinfile`:  insert/update/remove a block of multi-line text surrounded by customizable marker lines
   - `block`: The text to insert inside the marker lines
   - `dest/path`: The file to modify

+- If package installation is incorrect -> need to uninstall the package manually